DominikSchmidtqq/Reinly/README.md

 # Reinly
-Rental Posting app with a React Native front End and Java EE backend
+Rental Posting app with a React Native front End and node.js